The Difference Between Ethics and Morals

 In this article, I’m going to dig into the differences (and similarities) between ethics and morals, ethics and law, ethics and values, and finally, ethics and social responsibility.
 Let’s dive in.

 What is the Difference Between Ethics and Morals?

-While both ethics and morals deal with distinguishing right from wrong, ethics are usually associated with a practical set of rules that are to be followed in a professional setting, such as a code of ethics in medicine, law, and business, whereas morals refer to an individual’s personal principles.
+While both ethics and morality deal with distinguishing right from wrong, ethics are usually associated with a practical set of rules that are to be followed in a professional setting, such as a code of ethics in medicine, law, and business, whereas morals refer to an individual’s personal principles.

 Ethics are the rules you abide by in order to remain within a community or profession.
 Morals are your personal values that run to the core of your very being.
 Depending on your profession, it’s possible for your morals regarding a certain matter to be stricter than the code of ethics for the same issue.

 Morals are service roads running parallel to the ethics highway.
-While your personal conduct will, for the most part, be guided by the professional rules and regulations of the ethics highway, every now and then (for better and worse) your morals will lead you back onto the parallel service road as you are unable or unwilling to continue down the ethics highway without first questioning the direction you are going.
+While your personal conduct will, for the most part, be guided by the professional rules and regulations of the highway, every now and then (for better and worse) your morals will lead you back onto the service road as you are unable or unwilling to continue down the ethics highway without first questioning the direction you are going.

 While having morals is generally viewed as a means to be and do good (and sometimes, to hold the “moral high ground”), if your morals fall below those of generally agreed-upon ethics, your behavior may be seen as falling out of line with what is seen as appropriate in your community or profession, and you may suffer consequences as a result.

 What is the Difference Between Ethics and Law?